Capillary/ecom-api-document/source/includes/_customer.md

 ### Request Parameters
 Parameter | Type | Description
 --------- | ----- | ------
-merchantId* | string | The unique id (GUID) of the merchant username | string | Registered login username of the customer operatorid | string | Unique GUID of the back-end operator.
+merchantId* | string | Unique id (GUID) of the merchant username | string | Registered login username of the customer operatorid | string | Unique GUID of the back-end operator or current CP user id.
 The generated access token will be associated to both the user and operator password | string | Password of the operator account locationid | int | Location id associated to the user